 And the number of decision makers involved in a purchase is high,

-B2B marketers can achieve lead goals by creating a more targeted, joint sales and marketing plan that treats high-value accounts as “markets of one” comprised of multiple people – this is exactly what ABM is designed to achieve.
+B2B marketers can achieve lead goals by creating a more targeted, joint sales and marketing plan that treats high-value accounts as “markets of one” comprised of multiple people – this is exactly what Account-Based Marketing is designed to achieve.

 Having determined that ABM belongs in your sales and marketing strategy, the question I’m usually asked next, is: "How do I go about creating an ABM plan, and how can I get my organisation to buy in to the idea of marketing in a very different way; especially a way that’s a cultural shift for most?"